aurvandel/Child_Care_Tracker/README.md

 - [x] Redo dateTime fields as seperate date and time for tasks and supplies
 - [] Build out secondary device (it will just be web-based client, so it just needs to be built and configured)
 - [] Final testing and troubleshooting of full deployment
-- [] Find js keyboard to use for input

 TODO: widget tweaks to add class to supplies